Around the World in Eighty Games: Casinos and the Integration of International Gaming Wisdom

 Originating from ancient civilizations of the Middle East, backgammon is a game played on a board with 24 elongated triangles.
 Participants played with pieces of fifteen black and fifteen white checkers.
 The aim of the game is to land on your opponent’s lone checker to return their piece to the beginning of the race.

-The two primary ways of winning the game form the basis of its name.
-Clearing all your pieces before your opponent has moved any of theirs gives you a bonus, referred to as winning a ‘gammon’, which doubles your stake.
-To further improve your earnings, if you win while your opponent has pieces in your half waiting to find their way around the whole board, then you’ve won a ‘backgammon’, which triples your wager.
+The two primary ways of winning form the basis of the game’s name.
+Clearing all your pieces before your opponent has moved any of theirs earns a bonus, referred to as winning a “gammon,” which doubles your stake.
+If you win while your opponent still has pieces in your half waiting to travel the full board, that is a “backgammon,” which triples your wager.

 Symmetrical Dice